Advertisement

 The final straw is the well-publicised financial difficulties he has encountered in recent years.
 His company Wiggins Rights Limited entered voluntary liquidation in 2020, with creditors including HM Revenue & Customs, who were owed over £300,000.
 In November last year, there were reports that Wiggins was facing bankruptcy over unpaid debts totalling nearly £1 million.
 Now he has been declared bankrupt, trustees will be appointed to seize and dispose of his assets, which could include Olympic medals and trophies.

 “There will always be bits of me that I dislike, and they’re the self-destructive bits.
 My proneness to self-sabotaging myself,” he said last year.
-Bankruptcy is yet another hurdle.
+Bankruptcy and climbing debt is yet another hurdle.
 Hopefully, having overcome so much hardship, it is one Wiggins can handle.